J-S-Harris/J-S-Harris/README.md

-Hi 👋 I’m Jack!
-Self-taught programmer, strong with Python and HTML/CSS/JavaScript.
+Hi 👋 I’m Jack.

+I work as a consultant/software developer, and am always looking to learn new technologies and develop my skills.

 En/Fr/Ger